ouspg/CompSec/Lab1_Network/README.md

 ## Theory

 Juiceshop is vulnerable to multiple types of [injections](https://www.owasp.org/index.php/Top_10-2017_A1-Injection).
 We are mostly focusing on [SQL injections](https://www.owasp.org/index.php/SQL_Injection).
 In SQL injection the user injects SQL code to the SQL query happening in the server side.
 This is usually possible because, the SQL query that is happening in the server side takes the client's input *straight* as a parameter.
 Attacker can modify the query and this way expose, modify or even destroy data in the database.
-SQL is just one example about injection - any simlar way in any imaginable way, which takes some strings or character as input to create some kind of command, can be vulnerable.
+SQL is just one example about injection - any similar way in any imaginable way, which takes some strings or characters as input to create some kind of command, can be vulnerable.

 In many places the Juice Shop is [improperly validating its inputs](https://cwe.mitre.org/data/definitions/20.html) Basically this means that the attacker is capable of crafting the input in a form that the rest of the application is not expecting.
 You will see this in action when you cash out with negative amount of items or when you leave a 0 star review of the store.